-- 1. Click Tools > Central Responses, and then click Response Objects. - 2.
+- 1. Choose the appropriate method to remove an SNMP response for the response object: - For IBM Security Virtual Server Protection for VMware agents only, select Default Repository > Shared Objects and then click Response Objects. - For all other agents, select Tools > Central Responses, and then click Response Objects. - 2.
 Select the SNMP tab. - 3.
 Select the SNMP response, and then click the Remove icon. - 4.
 Click Yes in the alert window to confirm your changes.

-Configuring user-specified Response Objects
+Configuring user-specified response objects